Tyrelis/disqus-automod/README.md

 ![Comment Screen](https://github.com/KennyStryker/9anime-disqus-bot/blob/main/images/comment.png?raw=true)

 The users can either input **comment ID** or **comment URL** to retrieve the information regarding the comment and poster.

+Upon entry, the Disqus API will fetch information regarding the comment, like author, content, upvotes, downvotes, etc.